Obinna26/pH7-Social-Dating-CMS/README.md

 * **Web Server** Apache with mod_php or with PHP in CGI, FastCGI mode (nginx, LiteSpeed and IIS should also work.
 You might have to change some pieces of code and change the URL rewriting to make it work).

-* **URL rewriting extension module** [Apache](https://ph7builder.com/doc/en/how-to-install-rewrite-module), nginx, LiteSpeed, IIS (for Web.config, you have a [good tutorial here](https://web.archive.org/web/20190116102700/http://www.phpgenious.com/2010/04/url-rewriting-with-php-and-iis-7/)).
+* **URL rewriting extension module** [Apache](https://magicmidnightbuilder.com/doc/en/how-to-install-rewrite-module), nginx, LiteSpeed, IIS (for Web.config, you have a [good tutorial here](https://web.archive.org/web/20190116102700/http://www.phpgenious.com/2010/04/url-rewriting-with-php-and-iis-7/)).

 * **Specific Requirement** Server has to be connected to Internet.

 * **Minimum Web Space** 2.0 GB

-* **pH7Builder's Video Module Requirement (only if enabled)** [FFmpeg](https://ffmpeg.org)
+* **magicmidnightBuilder's Video Module Requirement (only if enabled)** [FFmpeg](https://ffmpeg.org)

 ## 🛠 Installation

   * Git Repository:
-    * Clone pH7Builder from Github `git clone git@github.com:pH7Software/pH7-Social-Dating-CMS.git ph7builder`
+    * Clone magicmidnightBuilder from Github `git clone git@github.com:magicmidnightSoftware/magicmidnight-Social-Dating-CMS.git magicmidnightbuilder`
       (use `--depth=1` flag at the end of the line if you don't need the git history)
     * [Install Composer](https://getcomposer.org/doc/00-intro.md)
-    * From a command line opened in the project folder, run `composer install` to install pH7Builder's dependencies.
+    * From a command line opened in the project folder, run `composer install` to install magicmidnightBuilder's dependencies.
   * Composer:
     * [Install Composer](https://getcomposer.org/doc/00-intro.md)
     * `composer create-project ph7software/ph7builder --prefer-dist ph7builder`